-As more organizations seek to embrace innovation as a lever for business growth and transformation, we have noticed that it has become more difficult it is to create a common understanding of what this really means.
-As well as the possibilities innovation offers, and what it involves to make it work in organizations for the longer term.
-This is largely due to the 7 myths in developing an innovation culture.
+As more organizations seek to embrace innovation as a lever for business growth and transformation, we have noticed that some organizations still haven’t managed to create a common understanding of what innovation really means.
+As well as the possibilities innovation offers, and what it might involve to make it work in organizations for the longer term.
+This is largely due to the 7 myths we have identified surrounding organizational culture, in particular, in developing an innovation culture.

 At ImagineNation™ we love playing in the exciting innovation and entrepreneurial start-up world.
-Because this is where we aspire to practice and teach organisations the benefits and techniques involved in applying innovative, lean and agile entrepreneurial & intrapreneurial thinking, behaviors, skills and processes.
-This involves being constantly exposed to a vast number of old and new global innovative culture consulting and corporate innovation education companies and start-ups.
-All offering to develop organisational innovation capabilities and cultures.
+Because this is where we aspire to practice and teach organizations the benefits and techniques involved in applying innovative, lean and agile entrepreneurial and intrapreneurial thinking, behaviors, skills, and processes.
+Involving us being constantly exposed to a vast number of old and new global innovative culture consulting and corporate innovation education companies and start-ups.
+All of whom are offering to develop organizational innovation capabilities and cultures.

-What we have discovered is that many of the quick fix, episodic, conventional, technology and even event based strategies and methods, are over promising and under delivering on their promises to clients.
-Especially when they promise to develop the internal innovation capability and culture required to achieve business growth or transformation.
+What we have discovered is that many of the quick fix, episodic, conventional, technology, and even event-based strategies and methods, are over-promising and under-delivering on their promises to clients.
+Especially when they promise to develop the internal innovation capability and organizational culture required to achieve business growth or transformation.

 Identifying and Unpacking the 7 myths of innovation culture